KinNeko-De/Honey/README.md

 # Honey
-package manager based on nuget packages
+package manager based on nuget packages.
+It only works on windows.

 ## Use case
 Honey is package manager only designed for one use case: